istio/test-infra/tools/prowgen/README.md

-# Istio Prow Job Configuration
+# Istio Prow Job Config Generator

-This package defines and generates all prow jobs that will be run in pre/postsubmit.

-Jobs reside in [jobs/](./jobs/).
-From there, [`generate.go`](./generate.go) will process the config and turn them into a valid [prow job](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md).

-This generation layer simplifies the configuration and allows use to provide opinionated defaults.
+`prowgen` is a tool that can be used to generate a set of Prow job configuration files from the templated meta config files.
+It can help simplify the complex Prow job configuration files by allowing users to provide opinionated defaults and shared config fields.

+## Config Reference

+`prowgen` simplifies the configuration by allowing users to define multiple layers of configs, with each overlays on the other.
+Currently it supports defining 3
+layers:

+- `BaseConfig` contains common fields that are shared by all meta config files under the same folder.
+- `JobsConfig` contains fields that can be defined in a meta config file, and it can contain multiple `Job`s.
+- `Job` is the last layer for defining the actual Prow jobs.

+All the supported fields for these structs can be checked from [spec.go](./pkg/spec/spec.go), but below are the concrete examples on how to configure them in `yaml` format.

-## Base config
+### Base config

 In the root folder, a `.base.yaml` file can be added to define the config fields that are shared by all the meta config files.

 Below is an example base config file: